 Trap #10: Believing That You Cannot Afford an Attorney to Represent You With Your LTD Claim

 The vast majority of LTD attorneys work on a contingency basis.
 Working on contingency means they do not get paid until you do.
-If you do not win your case, then they don’t get paid.
-They have a vested interest in seeing you win and are trained to help you build a strong case.
+They don’t get paid if you do not win your case.
+They are vested in seeing you win and are trained to help you build a strong case.

 Do You Need an Attorney?

 Contact the Ortiz Law Firm at (888) 321-8131 for a free consultation.
-You can ask any question that you would like, and our licensed attorney will help walk you through the process.
+You can ask any question you would like, and our long-term disability attorney will help walk you through the process.
 There is no obligation to use our firm, but we would love to help you with your case.